 How to Interpret Hamilton 2.0

-Version 2.0 of Hamilton 68 displays outputs from sources that we can directly attribute to the Russian government or its various news and information channels.
-These channels and accounts often engage with topics, hashtags, URLs, and people that are in no way affiliated with the Russian government.
-It would therefore be INCORRECT to, without further analysis, label anyone or anything that appears on the dashboard as being connected to Russian propaganda.
+Version 2.0 of Hamilton 68 displays outputs from sources that we can directly attribute to the Russian or Chinese governments or their various news and information channels.
+These channels and accounts often engage with topics, hashtags, URLs, and people that are in no way affiliated with the Russian or Chinese governments.
+It would therefore be INCORRECT to, without further analysis, label anyone or anything that appears on the dashboard as being connected to Russian or Chinese propaganda.

 Note – The dashboard uses natural language processing and other machine learning and auto-translation tools to extract key information from the data.
 Although highly accurate, automated systems are imperfect.
 We urge all those reporting on the dashboard to confirm findings with ASD.

-Click on the relevant tabs below to see data from Twitter, RT broadcasts, and state-sponsored news websites, and officials statements made by the Russian and Chinese Permanent Missions to the United Nations.
+Click on the relevant tabs below to see data from Twitter, YouTube, state-sponsored news websites, and officials statements made by the Russian and Chinese Permanent Missions to the United Nations.